yxdyc/yxdyc.github.io/index.md

 ###### &nbsp;

 # Daoyuan Chen
+Hi there!
 I am currently a staff at Alibaba DAMO Academy.
-I'm interested in the research, systems and applications of efficient Machine Learning, Federated Learning and NLP.
+My interest largely lies in the research, systems, and their practical applications related to efficient Machine Learning, Federated Learning (FL), and NLP.

+I've published over 20 academic papers, a number of which I've led as the first author and were presented at top-tier conferences such as ICML, NeurIPS, ICLR, KDD, and ACL.
+In addition to this, I'm glad to have the opportunity to be founding/core contributor for several open-source projects, such as [Data-Juicer](https://github.com/alibaba/data-juicer) (a text processing system for Large Language Models), [FS-Real](https://github.com/alibaba/FederatedScope/tree/FSreal) (an enhanced system enables scalable cross-device FL on phones, cars, embedded boards), [pFL-Bench](https://github.com/alibaba/FederatedScope/tree/master/benchmark/pFL-Bench) (a comprehensive benchmark for personalized FL) and [FederatedScope](https://github.com/alibaba/FederatedScope) (an easy-to-use FL platform).

 Email: daoyuanchen.cdy AT alibaba-inc.com